Si Tú No Vuelves: Chart

+Certifications

 Miguel Bosé and Ha*Ash version

 The song is a re-make of Miguel Bosé's song featuring the American duo Ha*Ash and is included in Ha*Ash's live album Ha*Ash: En Vivo (2019).
 It was written by Bosé, Lanfranco Ferrario and Massimo Grilli.

 Music video

 The music video for "Si Tú No Vuelves", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
 The video was filmed in Auditorio Nacional, Mexico City.

 Live performances

 Miguel Bosé and Ha*Ash performed "Si Tú No Vuelves" for the first time at the "Festival de Viña del Mar" on February 20, 2018.
 On November 11, 2018, they appeared on Auditorio Nacional, and also performed "Si Tú No Vuelves".

 Charts and commercial performance

 The track peaked one on the Monitor Latino in Mexico.